department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/engineering/facility-locator-integration-with-lighthouse.md

 ## Current method: Backend talks to Lighthouse

-Our publicly available endpoint accesses Lighthouse via an API keywhich is used by multiple applications.
+Our publicly available endpoint accesses Lighthouse via an API key which is used by multiple applications.

 As a publicly available endpoint, it is subject to DDos attacks.